-- Land uses and zoning for Arlington Forest have remained the same for more than 80 years.
-Our - current land uses date to the founding of our neighborhood in 1939, before which the land was in - rural uses.
-Most residents of Arlington Forest are satisfied with our legacy land uses and zoning, - but we are aware of the potential for conflict between the status quo and county goals for - development near the Metro transportation corridor at Ballston.
-The ongoing high-density - development in Ballston, a 15- to 30-minute walk from our neighborhood, is affecting our - 20 neighborhood by forming what planners describe as "Arlington's new downtown."
+Land uses and zoning for Arlington Forest have remained about the same for more than 80 years.
+Our current land uses date to the founding of our neighborhood in 1939, before which the land was in rural uses.
+Most residents of Arlington Forest are satisfied with our legacy land uses and zoning, but we are aware of the potential for conflict between the status quo and county goals for development near the Metro transportation corridor at Ballston.
+The ongoing high-density development in Ballston, a 15- to 30-minute walk from our neighborhood, is affecting our neighborhood by forming what planners describe as "Arlington's new downtown."

-21 Existing Land Uses
+Existing Land Uses

-- 22 Map XXX [placeholder on next page] shows the existing land uses and zoning for Arlington - Forest based on Arlington's General Land Use Plan for 2020.
-Our neighborhood has three kinds - of land uses-residential, public, and commercial.
-Most of Arlington Forest is residential - 25 property with single-family detached homes.
-The residential areas are categorized as "Low: 1-10 - units per acre."
-Family homeowners and renters live in houses on small lots, with about five - homes per acre.
+The map on the next page shows the existing land uses and zoning for Arlington Forest based on Arlington's General Land Use Plan for 2020.
+Our neighborhood has three kinds of land uses residential (R-6), public (S-3A), and commercial (C-1).
+Most of Arlington Forest is residential property with single-family detached homes.
+All residential areas are categorized as "Low: 1-10 units per acre."
+Family homeowners and renters live in houses on small lots, with about six to seven homes per acre.
+Some houses have an accessory dwelling (a separate living unit with a kitchen and bath, either within the home or in a separate building on the property).

-- 28 Some of Arlington Forest has land uses demarcated as both "Public" and "Public Ownership" - 29 (meaning land and facilities for public use on public property).
-Most of the area is public - 30 parkland (Arlington Forest Park, Glencarlyn Park, and Lubber Run Park), but it also includes the - 31 Lubber Run Amphitheater, the Edison Park playground, the Lubber Run Community Center, - 32 Barrett Elementary School, the shopping center circle, and the buffer strips along Arlington - 33 Boulevard. - 34 The Arlington Forest Shopping Center is located in the center of the community at North Park - 35 Drive and 1st Street North.
-The land use is "Service Commercial-Personal and business - 36 services."
-The one-story structure is one of the National Capital Area's first strip malls, still used - 37 for commercial shops and eateries.
+Part of Arlington Forest has land uses demarcated as both "Public" and "Public Ownership" (meaning land and facilities for public use on public property).
+Most of this particular area is parkland (Arlington Forest Park, Bluemont Park, Glencarlyn Park, and Lubber Run Park), but it also includes the Lubber Run Amphitheater, the Edison Park playground, the Lubber Run Community Center, Barrett Elementary School, the shopping center circle, and the buffer strips along Arlington Boulevard.

+The Arlington Forest Shopping Center is located in the center of the community at North Park Drive and 1st Street North.
+The land use is "Service Commercial-Personal and business services."
+The one-story shopping center is one of the National Capital Area's first strip malls, still used for commercial shops and eateries.
 A large parking lot serves the shopping center.